Oxymoron290/ImageCropView.MAUI/README.md

 # ImageCropView.MAUI
-.NET MAUI replacement for the Xamarin Forms ImageCropView library.
+.NET MAUI replacement for the Xamarin Forms ImageCropView library found here https://github.com/daniel-luberda/DLToolkit.Forms.Controls/tree/master/ImageCropView

 The ImageCropView package for Xamarin Forms used FFImageLoading, this is not well supported on .NET MAUI.
 This implementation uses a GraphicsView Canvas and IImage under the covers so there are no third party packages needed.